Kassandracw8/Adult-Income-/README.md

 Using the RandomForest model would be the best to predict what factors make someone have a high income.
-Fromt the training model to the tune model the Random Forest was simialr in accuracy.
+From the training model to the tune model the Random Forest was simialr in accuracy.

 # Rcommendations